bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

 columns may be initially visible.
 For example, columns with no data appear hidden by default.

-To choose which columns to display, click on the eye icon in the table header, displayed in the screenshot below.
+To choose which columns to display, click the eye icon in the table header, displayed in the screenshot below.

 .. figure:: _static/app_samplesheets/column_toggle_button.png
     :align: center